 Refunds are generally understandable and straightforward.
 The customer requests a transaction reversal, returns the product, or cancels the order, and the merchant remits the transaction funds back to the customer’s original payment method.

 Chargebacks, on the other hand, are forced credit card transaction reversals.
 Chargebacks are initiated by the cardholder’s bank.
-We shall discuss these concepts further in a subsequent piece on transaction reversals.
+We shall discuss these concepts further in a subsequent piece on payment reversals.

 Having said that, below are the typical credit card and debit reversal timelines.